felixDHb/RaMap/tutorial.md

   ```

   RaMap provides the option to display and save *intermediate results* that are used for generating phase mappings.
 These results are briefly discussed in the steps ... bnis ... <br>
   If this option is confirmed with `y`, all intermediate images will be displayed and saved sequentially.
-They can be found in the folder `RaMap_results-{map_file_name}`, which is generated and located in the same directory as the Raman mapping file. <br>
+They can be found in the folder `RaMap_results-Mapping_Large_02`, which is generated and located in the same directory as the Raman mapping file. <br>
   <br>
-  If this option is answered with `n`, only the final phase maps will be generated and saved in `RaMap_results-{map_file_name}`.
+  If this option is answered with `n`, only the final phase maps will be generated and saved in `RaMap_results-Mapping_Large_02`.

 ## 4 Selecting the Region of Interest